danwing/referee/draft-wing-settle-referee.md

 * If the public key has been seen before, and was previously approved (or previously rejected) by the user, that same user decision is applied again.

-> Discussion: the above design prevents the Referee from changing its public key, even though the Referee trust anchor allows other servers on the local domain (e.g., printers, file shares) to change their public key.

-> Discussion: To allow the Referee to change its public key, we could rely on traditional PKIX-based authentication where Referee's certificate is signed by a Certification Authority the client already trusts.
-With that, the client could bootstrap to that Referee using just its name, similar to {{?DNR=RFC9463}}.
-However, this requires local domains have a domain name for their Referee and requires the Referee be able to obtain (and renew) its CA-signed certificate.
-A domain name might be managed by the vendor of the Referee, their ISP, or a managed service provider (MSP).
-Obtaining a CA-signed certificate is at least reduced to being solved with just one device on the local domain (the Referee) rather than each of the servers on the local network.

 # Deploying without Server Support